larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 OK, now we go to the second
 clip and it's a cube sitting
 in the workspace there.
-And this is the M farm again.
+And this is the AMF arm again.
 (12:32)
 And.
 That's in Fr minutes hand.
 It comes down on top of the cube.